JuhTyg010/cppSchool/project/docs/DeveloperGuide.md

   Iterates through the map and returns the number of items present on the map.
   Returns the number of items present on the map.

+- `Item getItem(int x, int y) const` & `Item getItem(sf::Vector2i vec) const`:
+  Returns the item at the specified position on the map.

+- `bool isWall(int x, int y) const` & `bool isWall(sf::Vector2i vec) const`:
+  Checks if the specified position on the map is a wall.

+- `bool isFinish(int x, int y) const` & `bool isFinish(sf::Vector2i vec) const`:
+  Checks if the specified position on the map is the finish position.

+- `Vector2d getPlayerPosition() const`:
+  Returns the player's position on the map.

+- `void setPlayerPosition(Vector2d position)`:
+  Sets the player's position on the map.

+- `bool isItem(int x, int y) const` & `bool isItem(sf::Vector2i vec) const`:
+  Checks if the specified position on the map contains an item.

+- `void removeItem(int x, int y)` & `void removeItem(sf::Vector2i vec)`:
+  Removes the item at the specified position on the map.

 ### Player